 Power is a measure of the rate at which energy is used.
 So for instance a 1000 watt heater or high powered hvac air conditioning system uses energy at a higher rate than a 60 watt light bulb.

-Electricity Can Be Converted to Other Forms of Energy
+How is Electricity Converted to Other Forms of Energy?

 Incandescent light bulb, LED, Fluorescent lamp

 Radio transmitter, Microwave oven, Radar

 Motor spinning a shaft or driving a vehicle